VirtoCommerce/vc-module-pricing/docs/export-functionality.md

 ## Export Prices

 The Pricing module includes Export functionality, which allows the user to export data using different export criteria.
-Two types of data objects are allowed to be exported from Pricing module:
+The following types of data objects are allowed to be exported from Pricing module:

 1. Prices;
 1. Price lists;